akashm776/otco/README.md

 | Epoch 50 | 1.05% | 1.59% | 1.32% | lower than best checkpoint |
 | Final evaluation | **1.19%** | **1.69%** | **1.44%** | official best-checkpoint eval |

 > **Verdict:** Best observed CUB-200 run.
-Mixed gated OT-Mix is the first OTCO variant to beat the baseline on canonical Avg R@1: 1.44% vs. 1.38%.
+Adaptive gated OT-Mix is the first OTCO variant to beat the baseline on canonical Avg R@1: 1.44% vs. 1.38%.
 The improvement is small and should be validated across seeds, but the intermediate logs show that the gate is doing the intended thing: suppressing diffuse and too-easy OT states while preserving useful near-boundary hard negatives.

 ---